-For more information regarding the Cortlandville Fire Department or how you too can become a member.
-Click here to fill out our volunteer form.
+For more information regarding the Cortlandville Fire Department or how you too can become a member fill out the volunteer application at HERE

 The year is 1973.
 There is no fire department in the Town of Cortlandville.
 The Homer and McGraw Fire Departments are providing fire protection, under financial contract with the Town of Cortlandville.
 On September 20th, 1973 at 02:10 in the morning a fire call went out in the Town of Cortlandville...
 READ MORE